We’re up and rolling in a new direction this week with Google My Business (GMB) and fish wheels!

 Unless your business is a powerhouse and you’re an SEO whiz, GMB could well be your single most powerful tool when it comes to getting found online.

 One last point on GMB: Take a minute and Google the term “citation building.”
-It’s an SEO practice similar to link building in that it gives credibility to your company online.
+It’s an SEO practice that gives credibility to your company online.
 You can even pay companies a small fee to build these citations for you.
-An important detail here: when adding yourself to any directory, make sure you list your address with the same exact content and format across the board.
+An important detail here: When adding yourself to any directory, make sure you list your address with the same exact content and format across the board.

 Consider citation building as a way of steering more searches toward your GMB site.

 NextDoor is hyperlocal to neighborhoods.
 The strength of the NextDoor model comes from the fact that we trust our neighbors, so we feel we can trust their recommendations.
 People often pop into NextDoor to ask their neighbors for recommendations.
 You can claim a free business page and begin building your following by posting regularly.

 Yelp is an excellent place to gather leads.
 We recommend setting up an account and monitoring it regularly.
 There have been some issues with how Yelp filters search results to prevent phony ratings, but it’s still a great tool.

 FacebookFacebook is the biggest social media platform of them all, and it also offers free business pages.
 In addition, the Facebook ecosystem is very ad-driven, which means you can drill down to the specific demographics of your customer base.

 There are plenty of other platforms out there to consider, but you’re in launch & learn mode, so you don’t want to get bogged down in research.
 Nevertheless, GMB is an excellent starting point, and we suggest focusing the bulk of your effort there for now.

 Experiment with the four options we’ve shared as time allows.
 Remember, you’re building version 1.0 of your maid service business.